"When we act with love, trying to understand the other person, it is easy, natural to have more patience." -- Alice Uchida

 3. See it from his perspective.

 Your child is not out to get you.
 He's only trying to get his needs met as best he can.
-If he's using strategies that don't work so well, maybe you can
+If he's using strategies that don't work so well, your job as the

 - A child who's hitting a younger sibling is almost always acting out of fear -- that you don't love him as much, or that his territory is being invaded.